Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirectResultExample.md

         "Urgent": false,            // If true, grader found urgent pathology to act on immediately "OD" : {
             "Gradable": true,       // If true the grader was able to make an assessment based on one or more of the provided images
+            "MissingEyeReason": null,   // If the order was submitted with a specified reason for no images on an eye, this is that reason
             "UngradableReasons" : [ // If ungradable, contains a list of reasons provided by the grader.
 These are not specific to any image
             ],
             "Findings" : [{